 The three types of updates are released with the following cadence:

 Azure Stack Hub software updates.
-Microsoft typically releases software update packages each month.
+Microsoft releases multiple full and express software update packages per year.

 OEM hardware vendor-provided updates.
 OEM hardware vendors release their updates on an as-needed basis.